-- Lamadugh Circuit (LC) – 10km / 1020m+ a scenic loop through pine forest above Manali to the popular Lamadugh meadow (3100m) and back through steep Manalsu valley
+- Lamadugh Circuit (LC) – 10km / 1020m+ a scenic loop through pine forest above Manali to the popular Lamadugh meadow (3100m) and back through steep Manalsu valley.
+Blog post

-- Kanpari Tibba & Rani Sui Lake (KTRSL) – 19km / 2500m+ hike up from Manali through pine forest to Lamadugh and continue through meadows to Kanpari Tibba (4200m) descending South to Ranu Sui lake and steep down into the Beas river valley to Sangchar village
+- Kanpari Tibba & Rani Sui Lake (KTRSL) – 19km / 2500m+ hike up from Manali through pine forest to Lamadugh and continue through meadows to Kanpari Tibba (4200m) descending South to Ranu Sui lake and steep down into the Beas river valley to Sangchar village.
+Blog post

-- Manali to Sangchar (MS) – 15km / 990m+ one of the most beautiful traverses on the Western slope of the Beas river valley between Manali and Sangchar through pine forests and alpine meadows offering beautiful views on the valley below
+- Manali to Sangchar (MS) – 15km / 990m+ one of the most beautiful traverses on the Western slope of the Beas river valley between Manali and Sangchar through pine forests and alpine meadows offering beautiful views on the valley below.
+Blog post

 - Mathiana to Aleo (MA) – 5km / 430m+ pine forest traverse above Mathiana – Chijoga – Aleo.
 Can be combined with other sections till Vashisht

-- Mathiana to Sethan (MS) – 9.3km / 900m+ hike up through beautiful pine forests above Chijoga and traverse into the Alini Nala river valley to Sethan (3000m)
+- Mathiana to Sethan (MS) – 9.3km / 900m+ hike up through beautiful pine forests above Chijoga and traverse into the Alini Nala river valley to Sethan (3000m).
+Blog post

 - Sethan to Piangniru (SPS) – 17km / 1300m+ hike through the alpine meadows above Sethan to the Sethan Dome (4000m) looping back to Piangniru